-The course will help the participants to:
+The course will help participants to:

-- Improve critical thinking and problem-solving skills;
+- Improve autonomy, critical thinking, and problem-solving skills;

-- Discover the principles of flipped classroom and backward design;
+- Discover the principles of flipped classrooms;

-- Shape engaging lesson planning.
+- Develop engaging projects and lesson plans.

 - Introduction to the course, the school, and the external week activities;